-Social Media is an essential part of Church's communication strategy as it is most often the first contact someone has with your church.
+Social Media is an essential part of the church's communication strategy as it is most often the first contact someone has with your church.
 It forms the ‘shop window’ for your church and organisation.

 There are vast numbers of Social Media platforms and networks out there to choose from.
 It can feel overwhelming.
-Choose only two or three platforms at first and work to use them effectively for your audience, we advise starting with Facebook and Twitter.
-If you're confident with visuals and photography, Instagram is a great next step.
+Choose only two or three platforms at first and work to use them effectively for your audience, we advise starting with Facebook and Instagram.

 Tip: Even though we don’t advise using every Social Media platform available, it’s worth registering a profile name on a range of platforms.
-This ensure that if you ever want to use that platform, you have the profile name you want all set up.
-This also help prevent against impersonation.
+This ensures that if you ever want to use that platform, you have the profile name you want all set up.
+This also helps prevent against impersonation.

 Profile Pictures: When choosing a profile picture ensure the image is high quality and clearly identifiable as your organisation.
 You may choose to use your logo for this.
 Try to use the same profile picture across all platforms to retain brand continuity.